 Rich soil with lots of organic matter will work best for your Hoya Pubicalyx.
 Although they are climbers, they love to be root-bound and thrive on organic nutrients.
 The soil should be well-draining and loamy.

-If you’re looking to make the best Hoya soil mixture, use equal parts peat, orchid mix, and perlite for proper drainage.
+If you’re looking to make the best Hoya soil mixture, use equal parts coco coir, orchid mix, and perlite for proper drainage.
 Like most other waxy vines, these Hoyas don’t need fertilizer.
 But they’ll thank you if you mix in some worm castings with their soil each spring!